hrfang/hrfang.github.io/_posts/2021-07-16-from-ensemble-methods-to-model-averaging-in-deep-learning.md

 is an ensemble of 3 solutions to deliver excellent collaborative filtering results.
-Another example is [Trimps-Soushen][trimps-soushen_slides], which fused 5 strong computer vision models to win the first place of object classification and object localization in the 2016 ImageNet Large Scale Visual Recognition Challenge (ILSVRC).
+Another example is [Trimps-Soushen][trimps-soushen_slides], which fused 5 strong heterogeneous computer vision models to win the first place of object classification and object localization in the 2016 ImageNet Large Scale Visual Recognition Challenge (ILSVRC).